hareki/dotfiles/README.md

 > [!Note]
 > - These are just config files, pleae make sure to install the packages as well
+> - The `manual` directory is not a package name, it contains a set of configs that need manual setups instead of using `stow`
-> - I mostly use `sync-g` to commit my changes, so pardon those weird commit messages 😉
+> - I mostly use `sync-g` to commit my changes, so pardon those weird commit messages